How Much Does a Skip Cost to Hire?

 Click the links below and head straight to a specific section of the article.

-Skip hire is offered at fixed rates for certain volumes, and there are usually only four options.
+Skip pricing is offered at fixed rates for certain volumes, and there’s usually only four options for houses.
 All skips are measured in cubic yards.
 This is the equivalent of three feet high by three feet wide by three feet deep.

-With skip hire, you’re effectively charged per tonne of waste.
-While it’s useful to go for a larger size than you might need, it’s important to fill your skip so you’re not wasting money.
+With skip hire, you’re effectively charged per tonne of waste disposal.
+While it’s useful to go for a larger skip than you might need, it’s important to fill your skip so you’re not wasting money.

 Factors Affecting the Cost of Skip Hire